 (3) Schedule Information.
-An application's request for information related to schedule and availability for work, in some instances, may deter applicants due to their religious creed, disability, or medical condition.
+An application's request for information related to schedule and availability for work, shall not be used to ascertain the applicant's religious creed, disability, or medical condition.
+Such requests must clearly communicate that an employee need not disclose any scheduling restrictions based on legally protected grounds in language such as: "Other than time off for reasons related to your religion, a disability, or medical condition, are there any days or times when you are unavailable to work?" or "Other than time off for reasons related to your religion, a disability, or medical condition, are you available to work the proposed schedule?" in some instances, may deter applicants due to their religious creed, disability, or medical condition.
 Employment applications that request such information will be scrutinized to assure the request is for a permissible purpose and not for an unlawful purpose.

 (A) The use of online application technology that limits or screens out applicants based on their schedule may have a disparate impact on applicants based on their religious creed, disability, or medical condition.
-Such a practice is unlawful unless pursuant to a business necessity and the online application technology includes a mechanism for the applicant to request an accommodation.
+Such a practice is unlawful unless-pursuant to a job-related and consistent with business necessity and the online application technology includes a mechanism for the applicant to request an accommodation.

-$(\underline{43})$ Separation or Coding.
-Application forms shall not be separated or coded or otherwise treated so as to identify individuals on a basis enumerated in the Act unless pursuant to a permissible defense or for recordkeeping or statistical purposes.
+(43) Separation or Coding.
+Application forms shall not be separated or coded, manually or electronically, or otherwise treated so as to identify individuals on a basis enumerated in the Act unless pursuant to a permissible defense or for recordkeeping or statistical purposes.